Irrevocable Trust Loan Lenders – Can an Irrevocable Trust Get a Mortgage or Loan?

 An irrevocable trust can receive a loan if the trust owns real estate with sufficient equity to borrow against.
 The trust documents must allow for the successor trustee or beneficiary to borrow against the trust-owned real estate.
 The loan would be made directly to the trust with the trust being the borrower.

 Refinancing a house in an irrevocable trust is possible but only from irrevocable trust loan lenders.
 Conventional lenders cannot refinance a house in an irrevocable trust as the borrower is not currently on title of the property.
 The irrevocable trust loan lender can provide a short-term refinance loan that allows a beneficiary to buy out other siblings and then transfer the property into the beneficiary’s name.
-Once the property title is in the name of the new owner, the house can be refinanced into a long-term conventional loan.
+Once the property title is in the name of the new owner (an individual), the house can be refinanced into a long-term conventional loan.

 A trustee can borrow against real estate assets owned by an irrevocable trust as long as the original trust documents allow for borrowing against real estate.
+The trustee can borrow as long as the funds are used in the best interest of the trust and it’s beneficiaries.

 An irrevocable trust can get a mortgage secured by trust-owned real estate.
 The trust documents must allow for taking out a mortgage against the real estate by the successor trustee(s).
 The real estate owned by the irrevocable trust must also have sufficient equity in order to obtain a mortgage.
 Mortgage loans to irrevocable trusts must be approved by the successor trustee.

 An irrevocable trust can use real estate assets as collateral to obtain a mortgage.
+Using real estate as collateral is typically the most cost-effective way to borrow against a trust’s assets.
+Read more: Using a trust as collateral for a loan

 An irrevocable trust can obtain a home equity loan against trust-owned real estate from a specialized trust loan lender.
 The real estate must contain sufficient equity relative to the loan amount being requested.